kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been accepted to EC22's Algorithmic Game Theory Mentorship Program at EC22!
 - I have received a scholarship (courtesy BNY Mellon) to attend the Tapia Conference (flight, registration, hotel for 3 days)!
 I will be presenting a poster on our isogenies work there and attending the Doctoral Consortium, where I will be giving a 45 minute talk on Isogenies!; please say hi!
 This will be my first in-person poster conference so I am kind of nervous but excited!!! (since most of this has been remote because of COVID).
 It means a lot to me; I am STOKED!
 - I will be giving a talk at Basis.AI.
 - I received a complimenatary registration to attend EAAMO22 virtually!
+(I received a travel award!)
+I will also be participating in the Doctoral Consortium relating to feedback on some of the work I did over summer!
 - I've been invited to be a reviewer for the Causality workshop at NeurIPS.
 - I completed a Spotlight interview as 1 of 11 BlackComputeHer fellows for 2022-2023!
 - I received word that I received a spot in 2023's Preliminary Arizona Winter School in the "Introduction to Model Theory with Applications" course!